tvuong123/ModulationDomainLoss/README.md

 # modulation-domain-loss-ICASSP2021

-Official repo for the spectro-temporal modulation-domain loss to appear in ICASSP 2021
+Official repo for the PyTorch implementation of the spectro-temporal modulation-domain loss to appear in ICASSP 2021

 Modulation loss function used for training DNN-based speech enhancement systems